markNZed/TaskFlow/shared/README.md

-task.config stores generic configuration information that many tasks may use, it is inherited by tasks further down the hierarchy. task.config.local stores tasktype specific configuration information that is not inherited. task.config.operators stores operator specific configuration information. task.config.ceps stores CEP specific configuration information
+task.config stores generic configuration information that many tasks may use, it is inherited by tasks further down the hierarchy. task.config.local stores tasktype specific configuration information that is not inherited. task.operators stores operator specific configuration information. task.ceps stores CEP specific configuration information

-The task.config.ceps object contains:
+The task.ceps object contains:
   {
     "MATCH_STRING": { // id, instanceId, or familyId
       functionName: "FUNCTION_NAME", // name of the CEP function in the Task Function